 Disability is not mentioned in Article 14.
 However, the European Court of Human Rights has held that Article 14 covers disabilities and various health conditions, within the words “or other status”:

-IB v Greece, ECtHR, October 2013
+IB v Greece, ECtHR, 2013

-The court found it was unlawful discrimination contrary to Article 14 ECHR to dismiss an employee because of his colleagues’ fears about him being HIV positive.
+The court found it was unlawful discrimination contrary to Article 14 to dismiss an employee because of his colleagues’ fears about him being HIV positive.

-In Kiyutin v Russia (2011), HIV positive status was held to fall within Article 14.
+HIV positive status was held to fall within Article 14.
 There was unlawful discrimination where a Government refused to grant a residence permit to those who were HIV positive.

-In Alajos Kiss v Hungary (2010) the court overturned a Hungarian blanket provision which denied voting rights to mentally disabled people under partial guardianship.
+The court overturned a Hungarian blanket provision which denied voting rights to mentally disabled people under partial guardianship.
 The case was decided under Article 3 of Protocol 1 (free elections), rather than Article 14.